 How to help increase your baby's learning and emotional security

 Walk away for short periods while your baby plays in a safe area.
-This will help to teach him or her that you will come back each time.
+This will help to teach them that you will come back each time.

-Introduce your baby gradually to new people and things.
+Introduce your baby slowly to new people and things.

 Look at picture books with your baby and talk about the pictures.

-Give your baby finger foods and help him or her to use a spoon, but allow your baby to do it alone.
+Give your baby finger foods and help them to use a spoon, but allow your baby to do it alone.
 Don't worry if your baby makes a mess.
 Experimenting is important.

 Read stories to your baby every day.

-When your baby asks for something by pointing, name the object as you give it to him or her.
+When your baby asks for something by pointing, name the object as you give it to them.